Video nasty: Obscenity and video

-At the time of the introduction of domestic video recorders in the United Kingdom during the 1970s, there was no legislation specifically designed to regulate video content, apart from the Obscene Publications Act 1959 which had been amended in 1977 to cover erotic films.
-Major film distributors were initially reluctant to embrace the new medium of video for fear of piracy and the video market became flooded with low-budget horror films.
-Whilst some of these films had been passed by the British Board of Film Censors (BBFC) for cinema release, others had been refused certification which effectively banned them.
+At the time of the introduction of domestic video recorders in the UK in the 1970s, there was no legislation specifically designed to regulate video content, apart from the Obscene Publications Act 1959, which had been amended in 1977 to cover erotic films.
+Major film distributors were initially reluctant to embrace the new medium of video for fear of piracy, and the video market became flooded with low-budget horror films.
+Whilst some of these films had been passed by the BBFC for cinema release, others had been refused certification, which effectively banned them.
 The Obscene Publications Act defined obscenity as that which may "tend to deprave and corrupt persons who are likely, having regard to all relevant circumstances, to read, see or hear the matter contained or embodied in it".
-This definition is of course open to wide interpretation.
+This definition is, of course, open to wide interpretation.

-If the Director of Public Prosecutions (DPP) felt that a certain video might be in breach of the Act, then a prosecution could be brought against the film's producers, distributors and retailers.
-Prosecutions had to be fought on a case-by-case basis and a backlog of prosecutions built up.
-However, under the terms of the Act, the police were empowered to seize videos from retailers if they were of the opinion that the material was in breach of the Act.
-In the early 1980s, in certain police constabularies, notably Greater Manchester Police which was at that time run by devout Christian Chief Constable James Anderton, police raids on video hire shops increased.
+If the Director of Public Prosecutions (DPP) believed that a particular video might be in breach of the Act, a prosecution could be brought against the film's producers, distributors, and retailers.
+Prosecutions had to be fought on a case-by-case basis, and a backlog of prosecutions built up.
+However, under the terms of the Act, the police were empowered to seize videos from retailers if they were of the opinion that the material breached the Act.
+In the early 1980s, in certain police constabularies, notably Greater Manchester Police, which was then run by Chief Constable James Anderton, police raids on video hire shops increased.
 The choice of titles seized appeared to be completely arbitrary, one raid famously netting a copy of the Dolly Parton musical The Best Little Whorehouse in Texas (1982) under the mistaken belief it was pornographic.